Home Top Vancouver Attractions Vancouver’s Stanley Park Vancouver’s Stanley Park Miniature Train Vancouver’s Stanley Park Halloween Ghost Train

 Directions to the Stanley Park Train

-The Ghost Train takes place in Stanley Park just off Pipeline Road, which cuts through the centre of the park east of the Stanley Park Causeway (which connects Vancouver’s Georgia Street with the Lions Gate Bridge).
-If using GPS and needing a physical address, type in 690 Pipeline Road and it’ll get you pretty close.
+The Ghost Train happens in Stanley Park just off Pipeline Road, which cuts through the centre of the park east of the Stanley Park Causeway (which connects Vancouver’s Georgia Street with the Lions Gate Bridge).
+If using GPS and needing a physical address, type 690 Pipeline Road and it’ll get you pretty close.

-Coming from Vancouver along Georgia Street, keep right and take the entrance into Stanley Park.
+If driving from downtown Vancouver along Georgia Street, keep right and enter Stanley Park.
 At the roundabout, take the second exit and go straight along Pipeline Road.
-The closest parking lot for the Stanley Park miniature train is just a little ways up on your right.
+The closest parking lot to the train station is a short distance up on the right.

 Stanley Park Train Station